 Find somewhere quiet to sit and meditate on the main point of your presentation.
 Doing so helps you clear your mind of external distractions and fears you may have.
 To meditate effectively, sit comfortably in silence for 10 to 30 minutes before your presentation.
 Clear your mind and focus on your breath, keeping it deliberately to slow your heart rate and calm you down.

-Breathing exercise can be beneficial in calming down nerves before a business meeting.
+Breathing exercises can be beneficial in calming down nerves before a business meeting.
 Using your diaphragm also helps you project your voice powerfully and confidently while maintaining a steady pace.
-As you give your presentation, stand upright, feet shoulder-width apart, and keep your hands on your stomach as you draw out your breaths.
+As you give your presentation, stand upright, feet shoulder-width apart, and keep your hands on your stomach as you draw your breaths.

 Explore the Venue